kakduman/Acorn/.github/ISSUE_TEMPLATE/feature_request.md

 The reasons why you want to see the feature implemented.

 **Additional context**
 Add any other context or screenshots about the feature request here.
 If you're suggesting a plugin, please provide a link to its download page.
+Most users can ignore this section.